sachinchhetri202/Data-Mapping-Reduction/README.md

 "# Data-Mapping-Reduction"
-Part 1: Find the State with the highest density of each of the race categories (e.g.Hispanic, White, Black, Native, Asian, Pacific) - (6 answers).
-Please note that "Puerto Rico" is not a state even though it is in the data.
+Part 1: Find the State with the highest density of each of the race categories (e.g.Hispanic, White, Black, Native, Asian, Pacific)

 Part 2: Report which state has the following:
 Highest Unemployment (percentage - based on the 'Unemployment' column)